Bruz Fletcher: Career

 In 1926 Fletcher moved to Hollywood.
 For a few years he eked out a living by composing songs for early Talkies, including "Dream Girl" and "Cocaine".
 Around this time he became involved and began living with his long-term life partner, Casey Roberts.
 Fletcher and Roberts (a three-time Academy Award nominee) lived together as an openly gay couple for years, often hosting salons.
 They collaborated on artistic endeavors, including theatrical productions, literary endeavors, and various fine art projects.

 By 1929, Fletcher had written songs for actresses Leatrice Joy and Ruth Roland to perform, while author A. M. Williamson said that Fletcher had written a musical score for her book Bill the Sheik.
 In 1929 and 1930, he performed as a pianist in vaudeville with actress Esther Ralston, who sang songs he had crafted for her.
 They travelled around performing at theatres owned by RKO.
 They performed at the Orpheum in Los Angeles, at the Keith-Albee Theatre in Boston, at Proctor's Theatre in Yonkers, New York, at the Hennepin-Orpheum at Minneapolis, at the New Orpheum Theatre in Sioux City, Iowa, at the Orpheum in Omaha, Nebraska, at the RKO Mainstreet in Kansas City, Missouri, at the Earle Theater in Washington D.C., at the Fisher Theatre in Detroit, at Shea's Buffalo in Buffalo, New York, as well as other venues in Brooklyn, in Rochester, New York, in Mount Vernon, New York, in Paterson, New Jersey, in Cincinnati, in St Louis, in South Bend, Indiana, and in Philadelphia.

 Fletcher's first novel Beginning with Laughter (being sold at $2) was published in January 1932.
 The plot was about an orphan, who would become a nightclub hostess in debauchery-laden New York, as well as her lover, a songwriter, and their patron, a rich owner of nightclubs.
-By May 1932, another novel of Fletcher's, entitled Only the Rich, was published (also being sold at $2), regarding a heiress who flees an arranged marriage and finds new romance.
+By May 1932, another novel of Fletcher's, entitled Only the Rich, was published (also being sold at $2), regarding an heiress who flees an arranged marriage and finds new romance.
 By August 1932, he was said to have written a Broadway play, Aggie's Affairs.
 As a chronicler of the demimonde, during his career, Bruz spiced his literary works with details that provided candid glimpses into a world populated by society dowagers, misfits, celebs, addicts, servants, lovers, and eccentrics who reflected a wide variety of sexual orientations and behavior.